andronovl/SharpViSu/README.md

 <br>

-<b><i> Standalone SharpViSu with SplitViSu & ClusterViSu for Windows:  </i></b>
+<b><i> Standalone SharpViSu with SplitViSu & ClusterViSu for Windows (recommended):  </i></b>

-Download and run <a href=https://github.com/andronovl/SharpViSu/tree/master/Installer> “Installer/SharpViSu_web_installer.exe” </a> and follow instructions.
+Download and run the latest version of <a href=https://github.com/andronovl/SharpViSu/tree/master/Installer> “Installer/SharpViSu_web_installer.exe” </a> and follow instructions.
 If not already installed, the MATLAB Compiler Runtime (mcr) will be downloaded from the web and installed automatically.

 <br>

 <b><i> Standalone SplitViSu or ClusterViSu for Windows:  </i></b>

-Download and run <a href=https://github.com/andronovl/SharpViSu/tree/master/Installer> “Installer/SplitViSu_web_installer.exe or ”Installer/SharpViSu_web_installer.exe" </a> and follow instructions.
+Download and run the latest version of  <a href=https://github.com/andronovl/SharpViSu/tree/master/Installer> “Installer/SplitViSu_web_installer.exe or ”Installer/ClusterViSu_web_installer.exe" </a> and follow instructions.
 If not already installed, the MATLAB Compiler Runtime (mcr) will be downloaded from the web and installed automatically.

 <br>

 <b><i> MATLAB application & source code (works under your MATLAB environment):  </i></b>

-Add folder <a href=https://github.com/andronovl/SharpViSu/tree/master/SharpViSu> “SharpViSu” </a> to the MATLAB search path.
-SharpViSu 2 was developed in MATLAB R2021b, but should work also in older versions.
+Add folder <a href=https://github.com/andronovl/SharpViSu/tree/master/SharpViSu> “SharpViSu” </a> to your MATLAB search path.
+SharpViSu v2 was developed in MATLAB R2021b, but should work also in older versions.
 Toolboxes required: Image Processing Toolbox, Signal Processing Toolbox, Statistics and Machine Learning Toolbox

 <br>